arthur-hagopian/CP2K_Theory/README.md

 ## Scope and philosophy

-The repository progresses from simple to more realistic systems:
+The tutorial follows a **bottom-up approach**, progressing from minimal systems to realistic electrochemical interfaces.
+Each step introduces new theoretical concepts and CP2K keywords in a controlled and physically transparent way.

-1. **Single water molecule in a box**
+### 1. Single water molecule in a box

-   Used as a minimal system to introduce and dissect:
-   - `&DFT`, `&QS`, `&MGRID`, `&SCF`
+A single, isolated H₂O molecule is used as the **minimal reference system** to introduce the core ingredients of CP2K’s DFT implementation.

+This section focuses on:
+- the structure of `&DFT` and `&QS`
-   - basis sets and pseudopotentials
+- Gaussian basis sets and GTH pseudopotentials
+- plane-wave grids (`&MGRID`) and cutoff convergence
-   - cutoffs, grids, and convergence parameters
+- SCF procedures and convergence criteria (`&SCF`, `EPS_SCF`)

-2. **Metal / water interface**
-   Used to illustrate more advanced concepts:
+- orbital energies and projected density of states (PDOS)

+Because the system is simple and non-periodic, it allows direct comparison to **textbook molecular orbitals** and highlights how numerical settings affect electronic properties.

+---

+### 2. Metallic systems and periodicity

+The second step moves to **metallic systems**, introducing periodic boundary conditions and the physics of extended electronic states.

+Key topics include:
-   - periodic slabs and vacuum
+- periodic cells and k-point sampling
+- metallic SCF convergence and electronic smearing
+- Fermi level and occupation schemes
+- work functions and surface electronic structure
+- projected density of states in extended systems

+This section establishes the conceptual tools required to move from molecules to surfaces.

+---

+### 3. Metal–water interfaces

+The final part addresses **metal–water interfaces**, which are central to electrochemistry and interfacial AIMD simulations.

+Here, the focus is on:
+- slab models with explicit water layers
+- vacuum separation and electrostatic boundary conditions
 - surface dipole corrections
-   - electrostatic boundary conditions
+- charge neutrality and potential alignment
-   - tags relevant for interfacial AIMD simulations
+- CP2K tags specific to interfacial AIMD calculations

-For each section, the CP2K input tags are explained in detail, with emphasis on:
-- their **physical meaning**
-- their **numerical role**
-- common pitfalls and best practices
+At this stage, CP2K is used to analyze **interfacial electronic structure and electrostatics**, rather than only atomic trajectories.

+---

 ## Intended audience